D-G-D/Python/Technical Notes/[PY-01] What is Python?.md

 Besides the Jupyter apps, Anaconda also provides a Python IDE called **Spyder**, where you can manage together a console and a text editor for your code.
 If you have previous experience with IDE's, for instance from working with R in RStudio, you may prefer Spyder to Qt Console.

-Once Anaconda is installed, you can bypass the navigator by calling your preferred interface from a shell.
-To start Qt Console, enter `jupyter qtconsole`.
-To get access to the notebooks in the default browser (*e.g*.
-Google Chrome), enter `jupyter notebook`.
-To start Spyder, enter `spyder`.
+In this course, we will use notebooks as they allow us to mix Python code with analysis of the results and steps, which makes it easier for transmitting information and building reports.

 *Note*.
 Use *Anaconda Prompt* in Windows, instead of the standard Windows prompt, whose path does not contain the Anaconda apps.

-## The main packages

-This course does not look at Python as a programming language, but from a very specific perspective, assuming a data science context.
-From this perspective, the main Python packages are:

-* **NumPy** adds support for large vectors and matrices, called there **arrays**.

-* **Matplotlib**, based on NumPy, provides a plotting toolkit.

-* **Pandas** is a popular library for data management, used in the examples of this course.
-Pandas is built on top of NumPy and Matplotlib.

 ## Colab notebooks
 **Google Colaboratory** is a Google app which allows you to write and executing Python code in a browser, with some advantages: (a) it does not require installation nor configuration, (b) it gives you access to GPU's (meaning more computing power) for free, and (c) it allows you an easy way to share content.
 In Google Colaboratory, you work with documents called **Colab notebooks**.
 Though they are not exactly the same, Colab notebooks are pretty similar to Jupyter notebooks, and they stored in Google Drive as files with extension `ipynb`.

 You may be interested in using Colab, since you can access it from any deviced connected to Internet, such as an IPAD.
 The only thing you need to start working with Colab notebooks is a Google account, meaning a `gmail.com` address and its password.
-Colab work happens in **Google Drive** (enter through `https://www.google.com/drive`).
-In your debout, you have to install the Google Colaboratory app in your drive.
-To do this, click on the *Settings* button, select *Settings >> Manage apps* button and click on *Connect more apps*. `ipynb` files can be uploaded to and downloaded from Google Drive.
+Colab work happens in **Google Drive**.
+To access Colab, go to: `https://colab.research.google.com/`.

 ## Coding style

 There are several ways to write the same thing in languages like English.
 For example, we can write the word chair like "chair", "Chair", etc. If you want to say someone is sitting on a chair, everyone that knows the styling rules would write "Someone is sitting on a chair" and not "someONE IS sitting on a CHAIR".
 Python also has rules to ensure coherent writing of the code, so everyone can read it easily.
 While not everyone adheres to the same rules, the most commonly used is PEP-8 (available here: `https://peps.python.org/pep-0008/`).